 1. Marking / Exposing Utilities

-Before commencing a digging project, we make sure to locate, identify, expose and mark utilities that cross or are located near our drilling path.
+Before commencing a digging project, we make sure to locate, identify, expose, and mark utilities that cross or are located near our drilling path.
 It’s the best way to avoid causing damage to these lines.
 We mark utility locations with flags or paint.
 If the drilling path is parallel to an existing utility line, we make it a point to create a clearance that’s broad enough to keep the existing lines at a safe distance to avoid damaging them.

 2. Precautionary Measures We Observe when Drilling